-Obscene, abusive or otherwise offensive language may appear on the Internet, as well as sexually explicit, racially biased, or other offensive materials.
-Dickinson Public Schools, while providing access to the seemingly limitless resources on the Internet, will attempt to protect students from the location of questionable materials.
-This will be accomplished by educating parent(s) or guardians and students about the Internet and by controlling access when appropriate and feasible.
-It is the responsibility of all students to access only appropriate servers and sites on the Internet.
-The Dickinson Public School District is in compliance with the Children's Internet Protection Act, which mandates that the Internet be filtered in educational institutions.
+Obscene, abusive or otherwise offensive language may appear on the internet, as well as sexually explicit, racially biased, or other offensive materials.
+Dickinson Public Schools, while providing access to the seemingly limitless resources on the internet, will attempt to protect students from the location of questionable materials.
+This will be accomplished by educating parent(s) or guardian(s) and students about the internet and by controlling access when appropriate and feasible.
+It is the responsibility of all students to access only appropriate servers and sites on the internet.
+The Dickinson Public School District is in compliance with the Children's Internet Protection Act, which mandates that the internet be filtered in educational institutions.

-To gain access to email and the Internet all students under the age of 18 must obtain parental permission.
-Parent(s) or guardians desiring their children to have access must sign and return the proper form.
-A new form will be signed when a student is first registered in the school District and upon entering the junior high and high school levels.
+To gain access to email and the internet all students under the age of 18 must obtain parental permission.
+Parent(s) or guardian(s) desiring their children to have access must sign and return the proper form.
+A new form will be signed when a student is first registered in the school District and upon entering the middle school and high school levels.